Search

 As the adoption of electric bikes booming worldwide, bike-sharing operators are exploring innovative charging solutions and infrastructure.

-In New York, for example, we’re aiming for e-bikes to make up 40% of our fleet, reflecting user preferences: in 2023 e-bikes accounted for 39% of Citi Bike rides, despite making up only 20% of the fleet.
+In New York, for example, Lyft Urban Solutions is aiming for e-bikes to make up 40% of its fleet, reflecting user preferences: in 2023 e-bikes accounted for 39% of Citi Bike rides, despite making up only 20% of the fleet.
 To ensure continuous availability of those bikes, the system relies on a fleet of 67 vans that travel across the city to swap out depleted batteries.

 With our innovative charging solution featuring next-generation charging docks, e-bikes can be charged automatically and quickly on stations.
 By integrating those smart stations massively through our system, we will be able to reduce battery swapping while ensuring continuous availability of bikes.